 The main rule is that within each 24-hour period, you must take an uninterrupted rest period of 11 hours, or at least three plus nine hours.

 These are the main rules:

-- When the daily rest period is split, the last rest period must always be at least nine hours.
+- When you split up the daily rest period, the final rest must always be at least nine hours long

-- The daily rest period can be spent in the vehicle if it has satisfactory sleeping facilities and is stationary.
+- The daily rest may be taken in the vehicle if it has suitable sleeping facilities and is stationary.

-You can interrupt the daily rest period up to two times for no more than one hour in total if the vehicle is to be driven onto or off a train or ferry.
-You must then have access to a place to sleep between the interruptions.
+You may interrupt the daily rest period no more than twice for a total of maximum one hour if you are accompanying the vehicle onto or off a train or a ferry.
+You must then have access to a sleeper cabin, bunk or couchette between the interruptions.

-If the vehicle is manned with two or more drivers who drive the vehicle, the requirement is at least nine hours’ daily rest in the course of 30 hours.
+If the vehicle is manned by two or more drivers, the requirement is at least nine hours of daily rest within 30 hours.